CBC North reverses decision to consolidate morning newscasts | CBC News

 Stein wrote that while the original change was made with the "best of intentions," management realized they needed time to reflect on the impact of the potential change on staff and listeners.

+The broadcaster is committed to getting out into more Northern communities, Stein said.
+It will fall to staff to advise management on how to do that, without adding strain to CBC North's budget.

+"Our staff will figure out how to do that, they can see where there are ways to do that and they can come up with those solutions."

-The about-face comes after major backlash from newsroom staff, listeners, and politicians, including the premier of Yukon, Sandy Silver.
+The about-face comes after strong backlash from newsroom staff, listeners, and politicians, including the premier of Yukon, Sandy Silver.

 On Tuesday, Silver asked fellow northern premiers Caroline Cochrane of the Northwest Territories and Joe Savikataaq of Nunavut to join him in writing a letter to Catherine Tait, the president of the CBC, asking her to reverse the decision.

-"As I'm sure you will agree, this decision will negatively impact residents in all three territories," Silver wrote, adding the territories are unique and that CBC's contributions to the North are vital.

-Opposition party members in the Yukon legislature also filed notices of motion calling for a joint letter.

-On Wednesday morning before the decision, a spokesperson for Tait said that her office had not yet received a letter from Silver, but that they would "review carefully once we receive a copy."
+On Wednesday morning, before Stein announced the reversal, a spokesperson for Tait said that her office had not yet received a letter from Silver, but that they would "review carefully once we receive a copy."

 Iqaluit Coun.
 Kyle Sheppard had said the Nunavut market is "underserved by all types of media."